 Payment objects are the building blocks that support the Amazon Pay payments process.
 The following objects are referenced throughout this guide:

-- Billing Agreement object — This object is a record of the buyer's preferred payment method, preferred shipping address, and authorization for a recurring payment.
-The buyer determines some of these attributes as they go through the checkout process (for example, the shipping address and payment method), and you will set some of the attributes with information about the order and/or subscription.
+- Billing Agreement object — This object is a record of the customer's preferred payment method, preferred shipping address, and authorization for an automatic payment.
+The customer determines some of these attributes as they go through the checkout process (for example, the shipping address and payment method), and you will set some of the attributes with information about the order and/or subscription.

-- Order Reference object — This object is a record of each purchase made by the buyer.
-For a recurring payment, this object is created when you process a payment for a particular recurring purchase.
+- Order Reference object — This object is a record of each purchase made by the customer.
+For an automatic payment, this object is created when you process a payment for a particular automatic purchase.
 The payment method and shipping address (if specified) are derived from the Billing Agreement object.

 - Authorization object — This object represents the availability of funds in the chosen payment method and reserves them for future collection using a Capture.

-- Capture object — This object represents the movement of funds from the buyer’s payment method to your Amazon Pay Seller account.
+- Capture object — This object represents the movement of funds from the customer’s payment method to your Amazon Pay Seller account.

-- Refund object — In the event of a refund, this object represents the movement of previously captured funds back to the buyer.
+- Refund object — In the event of a refund, this object represents the movement of previously captured funds back to the customer.

 Each of these objects is identified by a unique identifier, and each has a status.
 You will learn more about using these objects in the next chapter of this guide.